odan/odan.github.io/_posts/2020-06-26-slim4-database-testing.md

 ## Introduction

-I would like to share some of the tips I have accumulated working with Slim writing functional tests.
+I would like to share some tips I have accumulated working with Slim writing functional tests.

 **Testing with the persistence layer**

-Probably the first thing you want to achieve while running your functional tests, is to seperate your testing database from your development database.
+Probably the first thing you want to achieve while running your functional tests, is to separate your testing database from your development database.
 This is done to create a clean state for your test suite to run.
 It will allow you to control and create a desired state of the app for your test cases.
 Also, having a test suite write random data to your development copy of the database is not ideal.